AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Above them, the ashfields of Orun Prime shivered —
 and for the first time in countless seasons, something stirred beneath the broken sky.

-# Chapter Three – Hunger Carved from Stone
+# Hunger Carved from Stone

 The days after the binding were a blur of frantic motion.